-The Admin Officer has been appointed to have overall responsibility for implementing the school's policy for supporting pupils with medical conditions.
-They will ensure that children with medical conditions are appropriately supported.
+The School Administration Manager has been appointed to have overall responsibility for implementing the school's policy for supporting pupils with medical conditions.
+They will ensure that children with medical conditions are appropriately supported, ensure cover for 1:1 in case of absence and briefing supply staff.